openAFT/adaptsim/README.md

 ## About

 `adaptsim` is the python repository to calculate adaptive fractionation schemes with simulations on real and synthetic data.
 It also allows to plot sparing factors from real patient data.
+Essentially it is an example implementation of simulated adaptive fractionated plans using the package `adaptfx`.

 ## Installation